Asabeneh/30-Days-Of-React/13_Day_Controlled_Versus_Uncontrolled_Input/13_uncontrolled_input.md

 3. How do you get a content of a certain HTML element in React ?
 4. Why it is not a good idea to touch the DOM directly in React ?
 5. What is most frequently used in React ?
 Controlled or Uncontrolled input.
+6. What do you need to write uncontrolled input?
+7. Does state require to write uncontrolled input?
+8. When do you use uncontrolled input?
+9. When do you use controlled input?
+10. Do you use a controlled or uncontrolled input to validate form input fields?

 ## Exercises: Level 2

+coming

 ## Exercises: Level 3

+Coming

 🎉 CONGRATULATIONS ! 🎉